-That’s right, this is not a bank, credit card company, or any other other credit services organization.
+That’s right, this is not a bank, credit card company, or any other other type of financial services organization.
 What the Horizon Gold card offers you is merely a line of credit to shop at their own website, called Horizon Outlet (which I’ll discuss in a moment).

 This is NOT a Visa, MasterCard, Discover or American Express.
 You can only use this card for shopping from their online catalog/store.

 2. The plan costs $24.95 per month (that’s almost $300 per year!)

 They don’t charge interest, instead they just charge you a bunch of fees and sell you overpriced merchandise.

 My guess is that the reason they don’t charge interest is because if they did, it would probably expose them to various credit card regulations.
 And since they’re not an actual bank, that might make their twisted business model more difficult to get by the authorities that govern real banks.